PearlL0700/FRC-6800-Contributions/README_Climber.md

 ## Subsystem Objective

 The climber subsystem is responsible for lifting the robot onto the endgame structure (a cage) through controlled, software-mediated motion.
-The software is designed to:
+My design constraints:

 - Coordinate motors and sensors safely under high load
 - Prevent mechanical overextension and back-driving
-- Remain responsive to driver and operator input while enforcing safety constraints
+- Remain responsive to Driver and Operator input while enforcing safety constraints
 - Recover safely from partial or interrupted climb attempts
 - Achieve positional accuracy within ±1° of the commanded climber position
-- Complete the full climb motion in under 5 seconds under nominal match conditions
+- Complete the full climb motion in under 5 seconds under normal match conditions

 ## Control Architecture